Bolton-A/candy_statistics/README.md

 ## Features
 After organizing the column titles and filtering only candy, allows the user to type which statistics they would like to view before displaying the results.
 Each result shows:
+#### General breakdown of specific candy preferences.
 - Total (& percent) of people who enjoy the candy.
 - Total (& percent) of people who are indifferent to the candy.
 - Total (& percent) of people who dislike the candy.
+#### Gender breakdown of specific candy preferences.
+(Added in version 1.2)
+- M/F breakdown of people who enjoy the candy.
+- M/F breakdown of people who are indifferent to the candy.
+- M/F breakdown of people who dislike the candy.

 ## Setup